Flowers are considered nature’s charismatic way to show love and emotion.

-Ikebana was first introduced to Japan by Buddhist priests.
-It is not just a simple flower arrangement where flowers are just put together in a vase rather it holds a symbolic meaning.
-Ikebana is used to make offerings to Buddha.
+Ikebana was first introduced to Japan by Chinese Buddhist priests.
+It’s not just a simple flower arrangement where flowers are just put together in a vase.
+Rather it holds a symbolic meaning with the art of flower arranging.

 Each flower has its own different aspects.
 The petals, stems, and branches of flower trees differ from one another.
 By understanding the different natures of each flower and stem one can make a different form of Ikebana.